 The purpose of the Doctor of Philosophy (Ph.D.)
 Program is to prepare nurse leaders who will advance the scientific body of knowledge that is unique to professional nursing practice.
-Educational experiences offered in nursing theory development, philosophy of nursing science, qualitative and quantitative research methods, and in advanced statistics.
+Educational experiences offered in nursing theory development, philosophy of nursing science, qualitative, quantitative and mixed research methods, and in advanced statistics.
 Study in specialty areas further supports the individual’s area of clinical interest.
-A general exam (publishable manuscript), a scholarly portfolio, and a dissertation (traditional five chapter or three manuscript based (excluding general exam) five chapters) are required for graduation.
+A general exam (publishable manuscript), a scholarly portfolio (minimum of one published paper, one external podium or poster presentation), and a dissertation (traditional five chapter or three manuscript based (excluding general exam) five chapters) are required for graduation.

 Requirements for Clinical Practice

 In addition to academic qualifications, UConn nursing students must possess the ability to consistently demonstrate a proficiency in five core areas for nursing students: motor, sensory, communication, behavior and critical thinking skills.
 These areas reflect the reasonable expectations of a nursing student performing the common functions of a registered nurse or an advanced practice nurse.

 The ability to consistently demonstrate these personal and professional competencies are essential from admittance to graduation.
 Students must be capable of performing the skills of a nursing student.